Earth Notes: On the TEDDINET-Ctech Non-domestic Energy Symposium (2017/06)

-Increasinging energy use is taken from the hands of the end user and put into the hands of a Facilities Manager (FM), whose job is "keeping things running" including BMS wrangling, and dealing with uncooperative staff.
+Increasinging energy use is taken from the hands of the end user and put into the hands of a Facilities Manager (FM).
+FM's job is "keeping things running" including BMS wrangling, and dealing with uncooperative staff.
 Lots of reactionary fire-fighting.

 In spite of clever BMSes, FMs develop 'informal' views from 'walking around' rather than using the detailed BMS-gathered data.

-Energy use is seen as utility, cost, and 'right' by different groups.
+Energy use is seen as utility, cost, and a 'right' by different groups.

-A more specific Energy Manager role may be looking at detailed data, eg from hundreds of smart meters, looking for savings, etc, but can be stripped of context of the energy use.
+A more specific Energy Manager role may be looking at detailed data, eg from hundreds of smart meters, looking for savings, etc. But may be stripped of context of the energy use.
 (The EM may not have control, eg for spending, unlike the FM.)

-Trying to cut out staff is unhelpful as will find creative work-arounds; no agency for staff means that the users and controllers of the buildings means continuing conflict of interests.
+Trying to cut out staff is unhelpful as they will find creative work-arounds.
+No agency for staff means that the users and controllers of the buildings have continuing conflict of interests.

-Staff are also interested in their own microclimate not FM's view (I had a desk 30C below because of big computers, 18C above because under a vent!).
+Staff are also interested in their own microclimate not FM's view.
+(I once had a desk at a big corp that was 30°C below because of big computers, 18°C above because right under a vent!)

-Energy costs low as fraction of overall costs so not high priority to senior management. (~1% for school I am resources committee chair for example).
+Energy costs low as fraction of overall costs so not high priority for senior management. (~1% for school I am resources committee chair of, for example.)
 So staff may have to go over FM head to senior management to drive better working conditions.